MooersLab/polyglotmolviz/README.md

 When the user logs into Colab again, a third code fragment retrieves the tar file and unpacks it in the correct location.
 This third step takes less than a minute and reduces the inconvenience of reinstalling software at the beginning of each Colab work session.

-This work will be presented at SciPy 2022 in mid July as abstract 222 and will be described in detail in a conference paper.
+This work will be presented at SciPy 2022 in mid-July as abstract 222 and described in detail in a conference paper.

 Mooers, B.H.M and Acquah, F.A.
 (2022)  Amalgamated molecular visualization on Colab.